 Enforcement and Regulatory Matters.
 Ms. Middleton has extensive experience representing financial services firms and their employees in regulatory and government investigations and enforcement proceedings by the SEC, FINRA, NYSE and various state regulators.
 She has successfully convinced regulators not to pursue disciplinary action and has also successfully negotiated favorable settlement terms.
 Her regulatory matters have involved myriad subject matter including but not limited to order handling, mini flash crash, research department practices, whistleblower allegations, electronic blue sheet misreporting, fraud, manipulative and insider trading, and inadequate policies and procedures.

 Due Diligence.
 Ms. Middleton performs limited due diligence on behalf of Authorized Participants for lead market-maker activity and providing seed money for the launch of new exchange traded funds.
 The process involves review of offering documents, conducting due diligence call, and independent research of the various entities and parties involved culminating with drafting of a memo outlining findings.

 Prior to practicing law, Ms. Middleton worked at Merrill Lynch for more than 10 years.
 She earned her J.D. at night while working there.
 Her tenure at Merrill Lynch, most recently as the analyst on a High Net Worth team in the Private Banking and Investment Group has provided invaluable experience with securities laws, branch operations, portfolio management, trading, securities regulations and client expectations.
-Ms. Middleton held the Series 7, Series 66, NYS Insurance licensing and the firm’s CFM and WMA designations, and is well-versed in various investment vehicles and the financial markets overall.
+Ms. Middleton held the Series 7, Series 66, NYS Insurance licensing and the firm’s CFM and WMA designations, and is well-versed in various investment vehicles, trading and the financial markets overall.

 Ms. Middleton handles community service and charitable giving efforts in Murphy & McGonigle’s New York office.